CodeTogether :: Teams

 CodeTogether Teams is designed to make working in a team environment seamless.
 After adding CodeTogether to VS Code, IntelliJ or Eclipse, it only takes a few seconds to start a collaborative coding session.
 Team members join directly from their IDE (even if it’s different from the host’s) or a browser (using the theme and key bindings of their preferred IDE), with access to advanced team-only features like write-access terminals and shared servers.
 The host can also allow free guests to join the session and fine-tune access rights—perfect when team members need full access, but guests need to be in an observation-only mode.

 Host-provided language smarts

-Participants benefit from the host IDE’s language smarts, providing key functionality like content assist (aka IntelliSense) and as-you-type validation across the workspace, and rename refactoring.
+Team members and free guests all benefit from the host IDE’s language smarts, providing key functionality like content assist (aka IntelliSense) and as-you-type validation across the workspace, and rename refactoring.
 Host-provided smarts also allows you to easily navigate the code, with features like call and type hierarchies, open symbol, full file content search, Outline view, minimap, inline definitions and references to symbols, and much more.

 Keep the code flowing